Chronology

 January 16, 1938

 Attends Benny Goodman’s first concert at Carnegie Hall.
-Begins doing renditions of jazz music.
+Begins playing jazz music.

 1939